 Aside from the rare, serious side effects previously listed that Zelnorm can cause, there have been other, more common and less severe side effects reported while taking the medication.
 These include, but are not limited to:

-Individuals who experience severe diarrhea or changes in the mood or behavior should contact their doctor or healthcare provider immediately.1
+Individuals who experience severe diarrhea or changes in the mood or behavior should contact their doctor or healthcare provider immediately.1 These are not all the possible side effects of Zelnorm.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Zelnorm.

 Additional treatment options for IBS